-E. The Output Gap and a Narrative of the Great Recession
+5.5 The Output Gap and a Narrative of the Great Recession

 In the narrative emerging from the model, the output gap has a crucial role.
-Figure 9 reports the model-based output gap as well as the gap published by the CBO and the one by the Fed Greenbooks.
-The model's and the CBO/Fed business cycle dating of the turning points perfectly coincides as the peaks and troughs alignment shows.
-However, the modelconsistent measure and the other two differ in their assessment of the degree of slack in the economy since 2001.
-In fact, at the time of the slowdown of 2001-2002, our model indicates that the economy went from overcapacity to trend growth but, unlike the CBO's, does not identify a protracted period of slack.
+Figure 11 reports the model-based output gap as well as the gap published by the CBO and the one by the Fed Greenbooks.
+The model's and the CBO/Fed business cycle dating of the turning points perfectly coincide as the peaks and troughs alignment shows.
+However, the model-consistent measure and the other two differ in their assessment of the the degree of slack in the economy since 2001.
+In fact, at the time of the slowdown of 2001-2002, our model indicates that the economy went from over-capacity to trend growth but, unlike the CBO's, does not identify a protracted period of slack.